Philipose Mar Chrysostom Mar Thoma: Early life and education

-Philip Oommen was born to the Adangappurathu Kalamannil family which is a part of the Shankarapuri family one of the oldest aristocratic brahmin family converted by Thomas the Apostle which has produced several priests.
+Philip Oommen was born to the Adangappurathu Kalamannil family which is a part of the Shankarapuri family one of the oldest Aristocracy (class) family converted by Thomas the Apostle which has produced several priests.
 Tirumeni's father was Vicar General K. E. Oommen, Kalamannil, Adangapurathu, Kumbanad, Thiruvalla.
 His mother was Sosamma of Nadukke Veettil, Karthikappally.

 He attended Maramon, Kozhencherry and Eraviperoor schools, and went on to graduate from Union Christian College, Aluva.
 He was ordained as a deacon of the Malankara Mar Thoma Church on 1 January 1944 and Kasseessa on 3 June 1944.
 He was ordained as Ramban on 20 May 1952.

 Consecration

 In 1950 the Church Mandalam [ Sabha Pratinidhi Mandalam ] (representative assembly) consecrated three bishops, including Philip Oommen.
 On 23 May 1953, Philip Oommen Ramban was consecrated as Philipose Mar Chrysostom Episcopa.
 During his tenure he was the president of the National Council of Churches, India and attended World Council of Churches at Evanston in 1954 and Uppsala in 1968.
 He also attended the Second Vatican Council.